reactjs/vi.react.dev/src/content/learn/writing-markup-with-jsx.md

 </DiagramGroup>

-Nhưng khi Web có thể tương tác nhiều hơn, logic ngày càng quyết định nội dung của trang web.
-JavaScript chịu trách nhiệm render HTML! Đây là lý do tại sao **trong React, logic hiển thị và giao diện tồn tại cùng nhau ở cùng một nơi—components.**
+But as the Web became more interactive, logic increasingly determined content.
+JavaScript was in charge of the HTML!
+This is why **in React, rendering logic and markup live together in the same place—components.**

 <DiagramGroup>